 From my perspective as an artist, even if the coronavirus outbreak is not natural, if you look at the Earth from far away, everything is a natural phenomenon, I believe nothing on the Earth is ‘unnatural.’
 I intend to observe and participate closely in anything related to Earth living.
 In that sense, even if analog jobs and live concerts disappear in the future, it will be entertaining to live and reconfirm that the Earth is giving a live performance.”

 Art contributes to make people question things

-There were many issues such as discrimination that became apparent under the Coronavirus crisis.
+There were many issues that became apparent under the Coronavirus crisis.
 What do you think are problems that have been highlighted through this crisis?

 “I’d say education in Japan, especially what to do when we fail.
 For example, you will be scolded in front of everyone in your classroom and will learn that we should be ashamed of failure.
 When those people grow up, they will get mad or emotional when something is pointed out to them.
 In my opinion, the coronavirus ended up widely revealing those kinds of problems with the school education.

 We should examine ourselves more, examine independently and not relatively.
 We should doubt whether who we are with other people, are our true self.
 There aren’t many people who can apologize after failure.
 Getting a job and working without wanting to take responsibility, this continuity is creating a negative cycle.
 Society runs itself, even when peer pressure makes it difficult to share the process of dealing with failure.
 We must fix this.”

 So, what kind of education did you get, Namichie?